sharn25/Anime-DL/README.md

 * Option for selecting to delete anime episode file stored in disk storage.
 * Changed start of last watching anime from anime name to epiosde.
 * GUI changes in Anime DL panel.
+* Fully updated GUI.
+* Added Light and Dark Theme support.
+* New icon designs
+* Added new Source as "Source 5" with highspeed links.(Almost all episode with 1080p low size)
+* Mouse Over shows Hint about button.
+You can also disable this in settings.
+* Next or Previous Episode play option added in Player.(Once you start epiosde of any anime it loads the all epiosde to player playlist.
+After that you can do other things in app).
 * and many more

 ## Note:-